Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 Create a role called sample-mysql and store it in `/home/automation/plays/roles`.
 The role should satisfy the following requirements:

-- A primary partition number 1 of size 800MB on device /dev/sdb is created.
+- A primary partition number 1 of size 800MB on device `/dev/sdb` is created.
 - An LVM volume group called vg_database is created that uses the primary partition created above.
 - An LVM logical volume called lv_mysql is created of size 512MB in the volume group vg_database.
 - An XFS filesystem on the logical volume lv_mysql is created.
-- Logical volume lv_mysql is permanently mounted on /mnt/mysql_backups.
+- Logical volume `lv_mysql` is permanently mounted on `/mnt/mysql_backups`.
-- mysql-community-server package is installed.
+- `mysql-community-server` package is installed.
-- Firewall is configured to allow all incoming traffic on MySQL port TCP 3306.
+- Firewall is configured to allow all incoming traffic on MySQL port `TCP 3306`.
 - MySQL root user password should be set from the variable database_password (see task #5).
 - MySQL server should be started and enabled on boot.
-- MySQL server configuration file is generated from the my.cnf.j2 Jinja2 template with the following content:
+- MySQL server configuration file is generated from the `my.cnf.j2` Jinja2 template with the following content:

 ```
 [mysqld]